Glossary of Watercolor Terms and Techniques

 Gouache - French term for opaque.
 The binder in gouache paint is gum arabic.
 In England, known as body color.

-Gradation - any gradual change in hue or value.
+Gradation - any gradual change in hue, value, or color intensity.

 Granular wash - a wash made with watercolor pigments that settle out on textured paper creating a natural textural pattern.